-Terms 2 and 5 in equation (7.48) corresponds to the damping force generated by the damping coupling between individual degrees of freedom.
-Firstly, the damping force
+Terms 2 and 5 in equation (7.47) corresponds to damping forces generated by the damping coupling between individual degrees of freedom.
+For instance, the damping force acting on one free degree of freedom due to motion in another free degree of freedom

+$$F{v,q} = \sum{p=1}^{N{\rm f}} C{qp} \dot{U}p(t) .$$ (7.58)

-$$F{v,(j,r)} = \sum{(i,s)=1}^{N{\rm f}} C{(j,r)(i,s)} \left[\dot{u}i(t) \right]s , \qquad (7.61)$$ i.e. the damping matrix is taken as a linear combination of the mass matrix and the stiffness matrix.
+The first term corresponds to the damping force on the degree of freedom q by the velocity of another free dof p coupled through the damping matrix.
+The damping matrix may be totally arbitrary, or it may be taken in the form of the proportional (Rayleigh) damping.
+Then we take i.e. the damping matrix is taken as a linear combination of the mass matrix and the stiffness matrix.
 The coefficients of the linear combination can be determined by matching the damping ratio ζ at one or two selected frequencies.
 For instance, if we wish to apply a given damping ratio ζ at a single frequency ω_0 , we may assume that the two mechanisms contribute equally and solve for the coefficients from